-(Contract for an indefinite period)
+(Termination of a contract for an indefinite period)

-A contract for an indefinite period may be ended by either party by giving notice a reasonable time in advance.
+A contract for an indefinite period may be terminated by either party by giving notice a reasonable time in advance.
+As to the effects of termination in general, and as to restitution, the provisions in Articles 7.3.5 and 7.3.7 apply.